The Performance Management Guide

 Evolution and Modern-day Performance Management

-In the last few years, companies have dropped out of traditional strategies and have started focussing on feedback systems in performance management and appraisal processes.
+In the last few years, companies have dropped out of traditional strategies and have started focusing on feedback systems in performance management and appraisal processes.
 In the modern-day scenario, employers are providing an equal working environment and are favouring continuous feedback strategies.
 However, several business critics in the present day are stating that continuous feedback is not sufficient to increase employee productivity as well as employee retention.

 The execution of continuous feedback strategies in businesses led to an increase in performance management systems that seek multiple feedback sources when assessing an employee’s performance that is known as 360-degree feedback.